What are Kuflink’s wind down arrangements?

 5. Even with all this effort, Kuflink cannot guarantee that you will receive back what you originally invested.

 In practice, Kuflink would reduce the functionality of the platform to simplify operations.
 This means, at the start of the WDP, we would cease accepting any new investors or funds, cease advancing new loans or providing new funding on existing loans and suspend the secondary market.
 The loan portfolio would operate as normal with loans continuing to repay capital and interest, and investors would be able to withdraw funds once these funds become available.
-We will process repayments through the client money systems, returning funds to investors’ accounts on the platform.
-We will facilitate withdrawals by lenders from the platform once repayments are credited to their accounts.
+We would process repayments through the client money systems, returning funds to investors’ accounts on the platform.
+We would facilitate withdrawals by lenders from the platform once repayments are credited to their accounts.

 Would management of loans change in any way during the WDP?

-No, as during the WDP Kuflink is closed to new business and it would still manage all loans in line with their contractually agreed terms, and the loans would be collected out and funds returned to lenders over the agreed terms of the loans, or earlier if loans are redeemed early.
+No, as during the WDP Kuflink would be closed to new business and it would still manage all loans in line with their contractually agreed terms, and the loans would be collected out and funds returned to lenders over the agreed terms of the loans, or earlier if loans are redeemed early.
 Of course, there is always a risk that borrowers may cease to repay their loans and therefore loan contracts may not run to their full term.

 What happens if Kuflink were to go into administration?

-The FCA (SYSC 4.1.8DBR) requires firms to have a Resolution Manual in place to assist an administrator in taking over the running of the business.
+The FCA requires firms to have a Resolution Manual in place to assist an administrator in taking over the running of the business.
 The Manual sets out how the platform works and what systems and people are required operationally to ensure the platform continues to operate and that service to investors and borrowers continues.

 It is important to note that investors lend directly to borrowers, meaning that investors hold contracts directly with borrowers.
 These contracts continue to exist in the event of an administration of the platform.
 Also, any money from Individual investors placed on the Kuflink platform but not lent out to borrowers is held in a segregated bank account.
 This separation of funds ensures client monies are easily identifiable by an administrator and are separate from any claim creditors may have on Kuflink’s own assets.